By Ewen Stewart – 6 minute read

 If you If you appreciated this article please share and follow us on Twitter here – and like and comment on facebook here.
 Help support Global Britain publishing these articles by making a donation here.

-Ewen Stewart is a City economist whose career has spanned over 30 years.
-He is director of Global Britain and a co-founder of Brexit-Watch.org.
+Ewen Stewart is a City Economist whose career has spanned over 30 years.
+He is Director of Global Britain and his work is widely published in economics and political journals.